jhu-ip/cs220-f25/assign/hw1.md

 - it has proper/consistent bracket placements and indentation
 - there are no global variables
 - lines are at most 80 characters long

+For this homework, since declaring functions has not yet been covered in class,  you are not required to write your own helper functions; i.e. you can have your entire program under the main function.
+However, if you would like to declare your own functions you are permitted (and encouraged) to do so.

 ### Submission